 Dad

-And the bottom line here: My dad, at least, sees people who email without permission as bums who should be kept out of his inbox.
+And the bottom line here: My dad, at least, sees people who who email without permission as bums who should be kept out of his inbox.